 My sculptural works range from large installations to small and delicate pieces while my materials range from bronze, aluminum, steel, corten, wood, granite, charcoal, paint, canvas, and even photographic elements.
 I delight in the beauty of our world and hope to preserve the essence of it in my artwork.
 My smaller works often incorporate the idea of disintegration, deterioration, or the beauty of decay.

-I dedicated three years to serving on an arts council board (Wine Country Arts Council) as president for one term, and as art gallery director in order to help promote the arts in our community.
+I dedicated three years to serving on an arts council board (Wine Country Arts Council) as vice president, president and as art gallery director (one term each) in order to help promote the arts in our community.
 In 2016, I created a partnership with the 6th Street Playhouse to bring the visual arts, both 2-D and 3-D, and performing arts together in a unique venue in Santa Rosa.

-I am represented by Hammerfriar Gallery in Healdsburg, Christopher Hill galleries, and Calabi Gallery in Santa Rosa.
-I have work in private collections and a piece on permanent display at Sonoma State University.
-I have exhibited my work at the Napa ARTwalk, Paradise Ridge Winery Sculpture Garden, Pepperwood Preserve, Oakwilde Sculpture Ranch, in numerous Sonoma County galleries, and in juried shows in Benicia, Palo Alto, and Laguna Beach.
+I am represented by Hammerfriar Gallery in Healdsburg, and Calabi Gallery in Santa Rosa.
+I have work in private collections, a work at the Tribal Offices for the Graton Rancheria, and a piece on permanent display at Sonoma State University.
+I have exhibited my work at the Napa ARTwalk, Paradise Ridge Winery Sculpture Garden, Pepperwood Preserve, Oakwilde Sculpture Ranch, Marin MoCA, and in numerous Sonoma County galleries, and in juried shows in Benicia, Palo Alto, Dunsmuir, Burlingame, and Laguna Beach.